-To assist in the delivery of the curriculum this school will use Accelerated Christian Education resources.
-The Accelerated Christian Education (A.C.E.) curriculum has had over thirty years of development and has been tried and proved in many countries, including NZ, (5000 schools in over 100 countries).
-At Lake Taupo Christian School new entrants to Year 13 may be accepted and catered for using the ACE curriculum resources.
+To assist in the delivery of the curriculum, our school will use Accelerated Christian Education (ACE) resources.
+The curriculum has had many years of development and has been tried and proven in many countries, including New Zealand.
+All told, the curriculum is used by 5000 schools in over 100 countries world-wide.
+At Lake Taupo Christian School, new entrants to Year 13 may be accepted and catered for using the ACE curriculum resources.

-Because the A.C.E. curriculum is self-instructional providing individualised learning, students who may be absent from school for a period of time are not disadvantaged with learning gaps.
+Because the ACE curriculum is self-instructional, providing individualised learning.
+This means students who may be absent from school for a period of time are not disadvantaged with learning gaps.
 When they return to school they merely pick up where they left off.
-Students can easily move from one A.C.E. school to another or use the curriculum at home without disruption to their education.
+Students can easily move from one ACE school to another, or use the curriculum at home without disruption to their education.

-At Lake Taupo Christian School new entrants to year 13 may be accepted and catered for.
-At secondary level students work towards achieving New Zealand A.C.E.
-Certificates of Achievement and Certificates of Academic Achievement, which may incorporate some NCEA courses.
+At Lake Taupo Christian School, once students reach secondary school level, students work towards achieving New Zealand ACE Certificates of Achievement and Certificates of Academic Achievement, which may incorporate some NCEA courses.

 Here's some helpful links if you'd like more information: